One man’s trash: Tepco Beach

 Above, left: Kiln furniture from Tepco Beach.
 Above right: Kiln furniture from beaches near pottery factories in Kirkcaldy, Scotland.
 Kirsti Scott

 “I love to collect sea glass and pottery,” says Dawn.
 “I have read articles that if you find a piece of china with the Tepco name on it, it’s the needle in the haystack.”
-She was lucky to find a few with the Tepco name, plus some geometric and decorative shards.
+She was lucky to find a few with the Tepco name, plus some geometric and decorative pieces.
 “Since they made diner dishes, everything is thick!
 The pieces range from the size of a quarter to almost a full teacup.”

 Dawn loves to beachcomb to relax from her draining job as a coroner in a rural county in Wisconsin.
 “I collect sea glass, pottery, driftwood, and Lake Michigan beach pebbles.”
 Lake Michigan is a 90-minute drive.
 “I love to go in the spring right after the ice melts or late in the fall.”
 Her favorite pieces are UV pieces.
 “If it glows, it’s extra special to me.”
 She makes nice pieces into jewelry or wall art.